Boxing Day shop like a champ

 When looking for deals, be sure to read the fine print, sign and prices carefully.
 Also, become familiar with the store’s return policy so that if you decide you no longer want it, you are able to return it.

 When it comes to a successful Boxing Day shopping haul, patience and comfortable shoes will be the most important thing.
 Paired with the tips above, you’ll also eliminate spending stress and hours spent in stores and lines.
-And what a better way to spend the time you saved than by watching Team Canada play in the World Junior Hockey Championship.
-Go Canada Go!
+Happy shopping!